benabhi/cosmos-generator/README.md

 ```

 Once launched, you can access the web interface by opening a web browser and navigating to the URL shown in the console (e.g., http://localhost:4000).

+### Web API

+The web interface also provides a RESTful API that can be used to interact with the generator programmatically.
+The API supports the following operations:

+- Get available planet types and variations
+- Get a list of generated planets with filtering
+- Generate a new planet with specified parameters
+- Check the status of a generation process
+- Get recent log entries
+- Clean all generated files

+For detailed information about the API endpoints, parameters, and examples, see the [Web API documentation](web/API.md).

 ## Requirements